0xbenc/skyway/README.md

 Skyway does not provide an API of its own.

-Skyway uses axios in the main electron thread to communicate with OpenAI APIs and sends the data to the renderer with IPCHandlers.
+Skyway uses axios in the main electron thread to communicate with OpenAI APIs and sends the response to the renderer with IPCHandlers.

-This makes Skyway ill-suited for modification into large scale projects.
+This makes Skyway unfit for modification into large-scale projects.
-OpenAI also places limits on the numbers of requests you can make per-min per-key.
+OpenAI also places limits on the number of requests you can make per minute per key.

-### What are the Skyway design goals?
+### What are Skyway's design goals?

-- intuitive UI with complete keyboard-only support
+- Intuitive UI with complete keyboard-only support
-- no compromises between ease-of-use and inclusion of power tools
+- No compromises between ease-of-use and inclusion of power tools
+  - Should not confuse noobs
-  - should not confuse noobs, should not hinder pros
+  - Should not hinder pros
-- multiple engines
+- Multiple engines
-  - conversational chat (token-limited)
-  - one-shot chat (amnesia)
+  - Token-Limited (conversational, with memory)
+  - Amnesia (one-shot, no memory)
-- encrypted chats / system prompts
+- Encrypted chats / system prompts
-- easily exportable chats / system prompts
+- Easily exportable chats / system prompts

 ## Precompiled Binaries

-### The easiest way to install skyway
+### The easiest way to install Skyway

+Go to the [Releases](https://github.com/0xbenc/skyway/releases) section of this repository.
+Find the version with the 'Latest' tag.
-Go to the `Releases` section of this repository, go to the newest stable version, and download the file appropriate for your platform.
+Download the file appropriate for your platform.

 - Mac:
   - Darwin .zip file